Search

 Share

-Whether you’re new to government grants, or keen to expand your knowledge in business grants and government funding, you’re in the right place.
+Whether you’re new to government grants, or keen to expand your knowledge in business grants and government funding, you’re in the right place to find the answers.

-The world of grants and government funding can be daunting if you’re not familiar with how it works, so the best place to start is with a good base of knowledge.
+The world of grants and government funding can be daunting if you’re not familiar with how it works, so we’ve written this article to provide you with a good base of knowledge.

 What are government grants?

-A government grant is funding awarded to an applicant (this may include individuals or organisations such as small businesses, companies of all sizes, or not-for-profit organisations) for the completion of specific projects.
+A government grant is funding awarded to an applicant (this may include organisations such as small businesses, companies of all sizes, or not-for-profit organisations) for the implementation of specific projects.

 Projects that receive grants usually provide specific outcomes that align to a priority or set of priorities at the local, state or national government level.